 Home to shimmering lakes, glistening glaciers, sky scraping mountain peaks and totally unspoiled wilderness, another group of trails well worth the trip are those found within Mount Assiniboine Provincial Park, located west of the BC-Alberta border.
 Mostly accessible by foot only, the area is also famous for camping, hiking, fishing and horse riding.
 We recommend a night or two at Assiniboine Lodge, nestled at the base of the iconic Mount Assiniboine.
 The lodge is 26 kilometers from the nearest road so expect an absolute, uninterrupted, off-the-grid experience.

 Do It Safari Style

-This is not a drill: we’ve found a luxe AF safari-style ranch in the heart of the Cariboo wilderness.
+After all those thrill-seeking adventures it's surely time for some rest time.
+Fortunatly we’ve found a luxury safari-style ranch in the heart of the Cariboo wilderness that should do just the trick.
 When you’re not out exploring the Cariboo country or kicking back by the fire with a wine (or two) in hand, it's easy to feel like you're in heaven.
 We're also crushing on Echo Valley Ranch, who have an equally as lust-worthy spa.

-Image credit: images sourced via Destination British Columbia
+Image credit: Manuel Sulzer, Jack Church, Tristan McKenzie, Destination British Columbia